Transform Your Life with Expert Psychotherapy Services in Los Angeles & Long Beach

 At the forefront of our group practice is creating an environment free from biases and prejudices to those in need of therapy.

 We aim to provide the highest quality of care to adults, children, couples and families through our practices in Long Beach and Los Angeles, as well as virtually throughout California.
 Discernment services for couples are accessible to those residing outside of California.
-We are paneled with major insurance companies including Cigna and Aetna in addition to private pay services.
+We are paneled with major insurance companies including Aetna in addition to private pay services.

 Our culturally diverse team of licensed psychotherapists and associates are here to help you differentiate between the sound of your intuition guiding you and your traumas misleading you.